vineetsarpal/tab-tub/README.md

 4.  **Load Unpacked Extension:**
     *   Click the **Load unpacked** button that appears.
-    *   Browse to and select the directory where you cloned or extracted the Tab Tub files.
+    *   Browse to and select the directory where you cloned or extracted the TabTub files.

 5.  **Pin to Toolbar (Optional):**
-    *   Once loaded, the Tab Tub icon should appear in your browser's toolbar.
-If not, click the puzzle piece icon (Extensions) and pin Tab Tub for easy access.
+    *   Once loaded, the TabTub icon should appear in your browser's toolbar.
+If not, click the puzzle piece icon (Extensions) and pin TabTub for easy access.

 ### Keyboard Shortcut (Optional)

-You can set a custom keyboard shortcut to quickly open the Tab Tub popup:
+You can set a custom keyboard shortcut to quickly open the TabTub popup:

 1. Go to `chrome://extensions/shortcuts` in your browser.
-2. Find "Tab Tub" in the list.
+2. Find "TabTub" in the list.
 3. Click the pencil icon next to "Activate the extension" and assign your preferred shortcut (e.g., `Ctrl+Shift+Y`).

 ## 📄 License